Xangis/VorbitalPlayer/README.md

 VorbitalPlayer
 ==============

 A music player for Linux and Windows with MP3, OGG, and WAV support.
+It was originally released on http://zetacentauri.com and then vorbitalplayer.com.

 The Vorbital Player was originally written using wxWidgets, but has been ported to Qt due to some multiplatform portability and consistency annoyances with